swlaschin/fsharpforfunandprofit.com/content/posts/designing-weaving-software/index.md

 Recently, I have taken up a new hobby, hand weaving.
 As a meditative, physical activity with tangible results, it's a great antidote to doom-scrolling and spending too much time in front of a screen.
 The first time I tried it, something about the weaving  process really appealed to me and I got a little bit obsessed with learning more.
 It turns out that weaving is a subject with never-ending depth to it, much like learning to play a musical instrument.
 And like any sensible programmer, I wanted to take what I learned and write software for it.

 This series of posts describes how I went about designing some weaving software, and some of the decisions I took.
-This domain is very different from my usual topic of BLOBAS (Boring Line Of Business Applications), so I was curious to see if my usual approach would even be useful.
+This domain is very different from my usual topic of BLOBAS (Boring Line Of Business Applications), so I was curious to see if my standard approach would even be useful.

 Now in order to understand some of the design decisions I made, you'll need to understand the domain.
 And since most of my readers will know nothing about weaving, forgive me if I spend some time up front in this post explaining it.